valeriacartagena/teste.github.io/README.md

 # Exto

-A sleek SaaS theme for Stackbit.
+A portfolio theme with a blog for Stackbit.
 [Live Demo](https://themes.stackbit.com/demos/exto)

 Click the button below to use this theme in Gatsby, Hugo or Jekyll via the Stackbit site builder: